Knowledge & insights

 Conclusion

 The landscape of workplace drug and alcohol testing is changing quickly and will likely continue changing as the legalization train continues barreling forward.
-With many states looking to add workplace protections for marijuana-using employees, employers will likely be faced with the challenge of re-evaluating their current drug and alcohol testing programs to determine how to best continue testing for marijuana while complying with all applicable state laws
+With many states looking to add workplace protections for marijuana-using employees, employers will likely be faced with the challenge of re-evaluating their current drug and alcohol testing programs to determine how to best continue testing for marijuana while complying with all applicable state laws.

 References

 1. “State Medical Marijuana Laws.”
-National Conference of State Legislatures, March 10, 2020. https://www.ncsl.org/research/health/state-medical-marijuana-laws.aspx
+National Conference of State Legislatures, June 27, 2025. https://www.ncsl.org/health/state-medical-cannabis-laws

 Select a topic